-Will pre-screening be required by the tour operator or the destination?
+Will testing for COVID-19 be required by the school or destination prior to departure?

-- If yes: Create detailed procedures indicating who will conduct the pre-screening, what information will be gathered, how the information will be managed, and what the result will be should someone not pass the pre-screening. - o It is suggested to create a list of what is and what is not being screened for. - Ensure you are treating everyone the same in what you are screening for.
-Do not discriminate. - It is suggested you communicate to your families that while you and the tour operator are taking every step possible to minimize the risk of a traveler contracting COVID-19, the risk cannot be fully eliminated. - If no: It is suggested to follow CDC guidelines and enforce social distancing when possible.
+- If yes: Create detailed procedures indicating who will manage/organize the testing, how the information will be managed, and what the result will be should someone test positive for COVID-19. - Ensure you are treating everyone the same.
+Do not discriminate. - It is suggested you communicate to your families that while you and the tour operator are taking every step possible to minimize the risk of a traveler contracting COVID-19, the risk cannot be fully eliminated. - If no: It is suggested to follow CDC guidelines, local guidelines of your destination and enforce social distancing when possible.